 - Topics include: Tourism, Agriculture, Criminal Justice, Business, Government, Human Services, Arts, Education and much more!

 - You will participate in group activities to learn more about YOUR COMMUNITY!

-- You will complete a group practicum project that may require additional hours.
+- You will complete a small-group Practicum Project that will require additional hours.